ManuelUrak/pac-man/README.md

 2. Open the project in your IDE.
 3. Install a local server by running 'npm install -g http-server' in your IDEs terminal.
 4. Run the server by running 'http-server' in your IDEs terminal.
-5. Open the index.html file with your prefered browser.
+5. Open the IP provided from your http-server with your prefered browser.
 6. Enjoy the game!

 ## License